infrablocks/terraform-aws-organization/README.md

 ### Machine Requirements

 In order for the build to run correctly, a few tools will need to be installed on your development machine:

-* Ruby (2.3.1)
+* Ruby (2.4.7)
 * Bundler
 * git
 * git-crypt
 * gnupg
 * direnv
+* aws-vault

 #### Mac OS X Setup